J3736/Client_Gmail/README.md

 # Client_Gmail-v0
 Using Send mail only
+@yahoo.com, @gmail.com, ....
-Send mail from trash mail: testkhoadeptraivl@gmail.com <br />
+Send mail from trash gmail: testkhoadeptraivl@gmail.com <br />
 If you can not see the sending mail, check your SPAM BOX MAIL.